Part 17: Ground-based SSA with EOIR

 1. Return to the custom graph.

-Degradation is due to the atmosphere effects.
+The degradation is due to atmospheric effects.
 Keep the graph open.

 Now that you have seen the effects the atmosphere has on your data, turn the atmosphere off.

-2. Click Atmosphere and Textures... to open the EOIR Atmosphere, Clouds, and Texture Maps dialog.
+2. Click Atmosphere and Textures. . . to open the EOIR Atmosphere, Clouds, and Texture Maps dialog box.

-3. Select the Atmosphere Off option in the Modes frame.
+3. Select the Atmosphere Off option in the Modes panel.

-4. Click OK to close the EOIR Atmosphere, Clouds, and Texture Maps dialog.
+4. Click OK to close the EOIR Atmosphere, Clouds, and Texture Maps dialog box.

-5. Click OK to close the EOIR Configuration dialog.
+5. Click OK to close the EOIR Configuration dialog box.

-Define the material and shape properties of your satellite and the properties of your EOIR sensor.
+Define the material and shape properties of the satellite.

 2. Select the Basic - EOIR Shape page.